HomeBOIRFREE FilingPricingTax ProfessionalsApps

 If your vehicles meet the low-mileage suspension requirements, filing Form 2290 (Suspended) with the IRS is obligatory.

-Click to File for FREE
+Click to E-file

 These vehicles, designated as category “W”, are vehicles that have been used on public highways that do not exceed 5,000 miles (7,500 miles for agricultural vehicles) during the tax period.
 They are also commonly known as low-mileage vehicles or taxable vehicles with low mileage.